-Several elements can make up the value proposition of a connected service offering, and they are not only digital (in fact, most of them are not digital).
+Several elements can make up the value proposition of a connected services offering, and they are not only digital (in fact, most of them are not digital).

 The service provider offers end customers access to data, information, advice, control tools and other digital capabilities through a digital interface, typically a Web portal or a Mobile App.